-In the Assembly, I served as vice chair of the Assembly Appropriations and Assembly Health Committees, and was the founding chair of the Republican Women’s Caucus to ensure that women from across the political spectrum were fully represented.
-I was also appointed to the prestigious Little Hoover Commission to serve as an independent voice for government reform, and Governor Arnold Schwarzenegger appointed me to serve on his historic California Performance Review Commission to provide recommendations on reforming state government.
+From 1998 to 2004, Bates served as a California State Assemblymember.
+She served as vice chair of the Appropriations and Health Committees, and as founding chair of the Republican Women’s Caucus.
+Governor Arnold Schwarzenegger appointed her to serve on his California Performance Review Commission to provide recommendations on reforming state government.

-On January 9, 2007, I was sworn-in as an Orange County supervisor by former California Education Secretary and Senator Marian Bergeson.
-As only the fourth woman ever elected to the Board of Supervisors, I worked diligently to protect taxpayers and improve the county’s fiscal outlook; create business friendly policies to attract jobs; maintain high levels of public safety; shorten the timeline for delivery of transportation projects; implement pension and retiree medical liability reforms; and protect our coastal environment.
+In 2006, Bates became the fourth woman to win election to the Orange County Board of Supervisors.
+She served from 2007 to 2014 and worked to protect taxpayers and improve the county’s fiscal outlook; create business friendly policies to attract jobs; maintain high levels of public safety; shorten the timeline for delivery of transportation projects; implement pension reforms; and protect the environment.

-I have authored several measures to make every community safer, such as SB 722 (2015) that would crack down on sex offenders who willfully remove or disable their global positioning system (GPS) tracking devices; SB 1323 (2016) that would enhance criminal penalties for illegal distributors of fentanyl, which has been linked to numerous deaths in California; and SB 1283 (2016) that would address the growing concern over the presence and proliferation of sober living homes in residential neighborhoods.
+She has authored several measures to make every community safer.
+They include SB 722 (2015) to crack down on sex offenders who willfully remove or disable their tracking devices; SB 1323 (2016) to enhance criminal penalties for illegal distributors of fentanyl; and SB 1283 (2016) to address the growing concern over the proliferation of sober living homes in residential neighborhoods.

-Even though I am a Republican in a Democratic-controlled Legislature, I have worked with Democrats to advance common goals.
-For example, I jointly authored a law in 2018 (SB 1007) with Senator Robert Hertzberg to lower the cost of building needed medical facilities that serve veterans and military personnel afflicted with posttraumatic stress disorder (PTSD) and related conditions.
+Elected to serve all her constituents, Bates works across party lines to advance common goals.
+For example, she jointly authored SB 1007 in 2018 with Democratic Senator Robert Hertzberg to lower the cost of building needed medical facilities that serve veterans and military personnel afflicted with posttraumatic stress disorder (PTSD) and related conditions.

-Protecting our environment in a fiscally responsible manner is important to our district, which is why I supported measures to address ocean acidification (AB 2139, 2016), integrate scientific data concerning the impact of climate change into state infrastructure engineering (AB 2800, 2016), reinforce opposition to new oil leases off of our coast (SR 35, 2017 and SR 73, 2018), and require plastic beverage bottles to contain 50 percent recycled plastic by 2030 (AB 793, 2020).
-I also authored SJR 23 (2016) urging Congress to move San Onofre’s nuclear waste to a safer location away from our coast.
+Protecting the environment in a fiscally responsible manner is one of Bates’ priorities.
+She supported measures to address ocean acidification (AB 2139, 2016); integrate scientific data concerning the impact of climate change into state infrastructure engineering (AB 2800, 2016); reinforce opposition to new oil leases near the coast (SR 35, 2017 and SR 73, 2018); and require plastic beverage bottles to contain 50 percent recycled plastic by 2030 (AB 793, 2020).
+She also authored SJR 23 (2016) urging Congress to move San Onofre’s nuclear waste to a safer location.

-In addition to my work representing the 36th Senate District, I also serve as the Senate Republican Leader Emeritus, where I work with Senate leadership to help the institution run smoothly.
-I served as the Senate Republican Leader from April 2017 to March 2019, becoming only the second woman to lead a party caucus in the Senate’s history.
-As Leader, I ensured that all voices across the political spectrum were heard in the Senate and worked with Senate President pro Tem Toni Atkins to improve the process to report sexual harassment and holding offenders to account.
+Bates serves as the Senate Republican Leader Emeritus, where she works with Senate leadership to help run the institution effectively.
+She served as the Senate Republican Leader from 2017 to 2019, becoming only the second woman to lead a party caucus in the Senate’s history.
+As Leader, she worked with Senate President pro Tem Toni Atkins to improve the process to report sexual harassment and hold offenders accountable.